appbaseio/Docs/content/docs/ai/metadata/index.md

 sidebar: 'docs'
 ---

-Metadata enrichment is a way to enrich the already existing data and cover synonyms of that.
+Data enrichment is a way to enrich the already existing data and cover synonyms of that.
 It is most useful when used with single word fields.

 ## Example Scenario